Reejj/customer-churn-prediction-pipeline/README.md

   - Short-term customers (low tenure) are more likely to churn
   - Month-to-month contracts have the highest churn rate
-  - Fiber optic customers tend to churn more in this dataset
+  - Fiber optic customers tend to churn more in this dataset Note
+The trained model file model/churn_pipeline.joblib is NOT included due to GitHub's file size limit.
+To test with a trained model, run the notebook to retrain it or request the file separately.

 ---